 • Ensuring that the Student Code of Conduct is being followed

-The RA position is a one-year commitment that may be renewed at the discretion of the Director of Residence Life.
+The RA and LCA positions are a one-year commitment that may be renewed at the discretion of the Associate Dean & Director of Residence Life.
 Full-time rising juniors and seniors, especially student leaders with involvement in artistic, athletic or ROTC programs, are encouraged to apply.
-Applications are available in February of each year.
+Applications are available beginning in December of each year.

 • Work in the Campus Garden